amadare42/HunterPie.SyncPlugin/readme_user.md

 # Amadare's Sync Plugin

-This is plugin allows syncing monster buildup data from party-leader to other party members using central server.
+This plugin allows syncing monster buildup data from party-leader to other party members using central server.

 ## How it works